rogual/net.js/README.txt

         The Lobby module communicates with the lobby server (server/lobby.js) to implement server discovery.

-        lobby.advertise({ id: string?, data: object })
+        lobby.advertise(id, data, cb)

             Tell the lobby about a new game.
-If id is omitted, the remote lobby will generate one for you.
+If id is null, the remote lobby will generate one for you.

             If id matches an existing game, this updates that game instead